akce/chez-socket/README.md

 ## License

-chez-socket is an Unlicensed work released into the Public Domain.
+chez-socket is an [unlicensed](LICENSE) work released into the Public Domain.

 examples/server.ss and examples/client.ss are taken from the examples provided in [srfi-106] with the following copyright: